jantman/biweeklybudget/docs/source/getting_started.rst

     source bin/activate
     export SETTINGS_MODULE=<settings module>

 It's recommended that you create an alias to do this for you.
+Alternatively, instead of setting ``SETTINGS_MODULE``, you can export the required environment variables (see above).

 Flask
 +++++